“You sold out your entire supply of pearls after 7x-ing your price?” I asked.

 CJ continued, “When we bought the pearls, we first sold them for $2 a pearl to try to sell them quickly.
 For months, no one bought the pearls.
 We bumped the price up to $15 a pearl and the box sold out that week.”

 Price is always a consideration for any buying decision your customers make.

-That’s why nailing your pricing strategy is your most impactful element of your growth strategy to get 1,000 customers in a year.
+That’s why nailing your pricing strategy is your most impactful element of your product marketing strategy.

 A price increase campaign is the low hanging fruit you should pluck first to get more profit, conversion rates, and customers.

 The more revenue you get from the value you deliver, the more you can invest into your product, marketing, and support.
 Or you can pocket the extra profit.

 In simple terms, a price increase done right will make it rain money.